foureyes/csci-ua.0479-spring2021-001/assignments/01-bitlist.md

 ###  Use Git to Clone the Repository

-Use the commandline (MacOS has git bundled, use GitBash or WSL for windows) git client to:
+Use the commandline (MacOS has git bundled, use GitBash or WSL for windows) git client or, alternatively, download a git client, such as:

-`git clone $YOUR_REPO_URL`

-Alternatively, you can download a git client

 * [SourceTree](https://www.sourcetreeapp.com/) - advanced graphical git client; featureful, but steeper learning curve
 * [GitKraken](https://www.gitkraken.com/) - free, open source, and well-designed graphical git client for multiple platforms

 You can then go through the following steps to clone your repository and commit your first changes. __Note that your repository is private!__

-1. make sure you've accepted the invite from GitHub from the previous section on joining the course organization on GitHub
+1. make sure you've accepted the invite from GitHub (if you did not receive an invite, it's likely because you did not fill out the survey from the first class)
 2. login to GitHub if you haven't already done so
 3. go to the [class github page]({{site.vars.github_org}})
 4. find the repository that starts with your github username and ends with `homework01` (for example, `mygithubusername-homework01`)
 5. on the repository's page, use the green "Code" button on the right side of the screen to copy the `Clone with HTTPS` to _clone_ (download) the starter files for the homework
-	* use a git client to clone the homework... for example, you can use one of the following:
-		1. the [GitHub graphical desktop client](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/cloning-a-repository-from-github-to-github-desktop) (click on the tab with the appropriate platform, such as Mac or Win)
-		2. or you can use the commandline client (with `GITHUB_REPOSITORY_URL` being the url you copied from the green button):
+	* use a git client to clone the homework... for example, if you're using the commandline client (with `GITHUB_REPOSITORY_URL` being the url you copied from the green button):
     <pre><code data-trim contenteditable> git clone GITHUB_REPOSITORY_URL
 </code></pre>
-6. once downloaded, go to the project directory (using Finder, Windows Explorer) and open the `README.md` file... edit it with a text editor of your choice (notepad, TextEdit, Visual Studio Code, Sublime, etc.) so that it includes:
+6. once downloaded, go to the project directory, open the `README.md` file... edit it with a text editor of your choice (notepad, TextEdit, Visual Studio Code, Sublime, etc.) so that it includes:
-	* your netid (if you're comfortable with identifiable information on GitHub's servers)
 	* your github username
 	* the homework number:  `Homework #NN`
-	* all together: `abc123 myusername Homework #01`
+	* all together: `myusername Homework #01`
-7. save your file in your local repository
+7. save your file in your local repository...
-	* if you're using the GitHub Desktop client, [add and commit your file using the graphical user interface](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/committing-and-reviewing-changes-to-your-project) (when selecting a branch, use the "current branch")
 	* if using the commandline client
 		1. in the same project directory, run <code>git add README.md</code> to let git know that you're ready to "save"
 		2. then save your work locally by running <code>git commit -m "add homework meta information"</code> (everything within the quotes after <code>-m</code> is any commit message you'd like)
 	* regardless of which client you use, please make your commit messages descriptive
 	* (what features have been added, what bug has been fixed, etc.)
-8. finally, send your work to github
-	* if you're using the GitHub Desktop client, [push to GitHub simply by pressing the `Push origin` button](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/pushing-changes-to-github)
-	* if you're using the commandline client, run <code>git push</code>
+8. finally, send your work to github...  if you're using the commandline client, run <code>git push</code>

 ## Part 1: `BitList` Class